 Tuition and fees are approved by the Board of Trustees and are subject to change without notice.
-Mandatory fees for each student are non-refundable.
+Mandatory fees for each student are non-refundable, unless otherwise determined by the Return to Title IV process.
 For complete information about tuition and fees, refer to the appropriate section for each program.